Being Rich Means an Expensive Divorce!

 What do you do with a $160bn marital estate?
 Divide it, of course.
-And this is where it could get real expensive for Bezos.
+And that’s what will make this an expensive divorce for Bezos – he will “lose” tens of billions of dollars from the wealth currently in his name.
 Colorado law requires an “equitable” division of the marital estate – not necessarily equal, as it apparently is in a community property state, but fair.

 Bezos founded Amazon, and was presumably the overwhelming driving force behind its growth.
 But Colorado law recognizes that marriage is a partnership – and his wife’s contributions as a homemaker must be recognized to balance out his more direct contribution towards acquiring the wealth.
 C.R.S.
 14-10-113(1)(a).
 And there is case law where spouses have argued that they should get a greater share of the assets they created during the marriage due to working, and the fail every time.

 In reality, equal means fair most of the time.
 Except in circumstances where there was dissipation of assets or one spouse contributed his/her separate property, I can count on one hand the cases I’ve seen where a judge has deliberately divided the marital estate in a way that resulted in a significant disparity.
 While lawyers may disagree with how the judge values particular assets, in virtually every case the judge at least believed the ruling divided the marital estate roughly equally.

 Most of Bezos’s fortune is tied up in Amazon (he is a 16% shareholder), but since Amazon is a publicly-traded company, awarding each spouse 8% of the company shares would be simplicity itself, leaving just their other assets to divide.
 And since the division of marital assets pursuant to dissolution is not a taxable event, there is no need to cash in the stock or other accounts to divide them.